Skip Navigation

 October 02, 2024

-For families with food allergies, Halloween kicks off a season of hyperawareness.
-There’s monitoring trick-or-treat candy, minding the holiday treats and bringing your own dishes to family meals.
+For families with food allergies, fall can be the start of a season of hyperawareness.
+There’s going back to school, monitoring trick-or-treat candy, minding the holiday treats and bringing your own dishes to family meals.

 The University of Kansas Health System allergist Marissa Love, MD, answers some of the most common questions about food allergies and sensitivities.